a-granados/melnikov_piecewise-smooth/README.md

-# Routines for the computations of periodic orbits using Melnikov and Newton method in a piecewise-smooth system (the rocking block)
+# Routines for the computations of periodic orbits using Melnikov and Newton method in a piecewise-smooth system (the rocking block with restitution coefficient)
 Collection of C and bash routines for the computation of periodic orbits via Melnikov method in a piecewise-smooth system This software is the one used to compute the numerical results presented in
 <a href="http://dx.doi.org/10.1137/110850359">